rehierl/metalsmith-doctoc/readme.md

   //- files that don't match (any pattern) will be ignored.
   filter: "**",

-  //- if a file has a doctocFlag metadata property, the file
+  //- if a file has a doctocFlag frontmatter property, the file
   //  is considered to be marked as "to be processed".
-  //- assign the boolean value 'true' to use the default plugin.
-  //- any file that does not have this property will be ignored. doctocFlag = "doctoc",
+  //- any file that does not have this property will be ignored.
+  doctocFlag: "doctoc",

-  //- assign the boolean value 'true' to ignore any doctocFlag
+  //- set the boolean value 'true' to ignore any doctocFlag
-  //  metadata property and to use the default plugin
+  //  frontmatter property and to use the default configuration
-  //- this will act as if each file had (file[doctocFlag] == true) ignoreFlag = false,
+  //- this is equivalent to assigning a doctocFlag frontmatter
+  //  property to all files and setting their value to true.
+  ignoreFlag: false,

   //- plugins := { ($configName: $config)* }
   //  i.e. the plugins option holds named configurations